Last updated on June 4th, 2019

 1. Toulouse is gorgeous

 I think Toulouse is terribly underrated internationally, as in November, I didn’t see almost any international tourists in the city, only the local tourists.
 Of course, people in France know, how gorgeous Toulouse is, so they come to visit it, but Toulouse definitely needs more international acknowledgement.
-Just look at the photos of the city, it’s really beautiful:
+If you haven’t been to Toulouse before, I recommend taking this essential walking tour.

-2. You can get extremely cheap flights there
+2. You can get some extremely cheap flights there

 If you’re based in the UK or anywhere in Europe, where Ryanair is operating, you have probably seen, how affordable the tickets to Toulouse are.
 We got two return flights for less than £40 and we think it’s incredible.
 That’s one of the answers to the question of how we can afford to travel so much.